isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 <p>Registration Link: &nbsp;<a href="https://go.gov.sg/s1parentengagement2025" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/s1parentengagement2025</a>
 </p>
 <p>After registering, you will receive a confirmation email containing information
-about joining the ZOOM session.</p>
+about the session.</p>
-<h4>3.&nbsp;Parents Gateway App</h4>
+<h4>3.&nbsp;Parents Gateway (PG) Application</h4>
-<p>We strongly encourage parents/ guardians to download and install the Parents
+<p>We strongly encourage parents/ guardians to download and install the PG
-Gateway (PG) App.
-This is because we are using PG as our main mode of communication to all parents during your child’s/ward’s journey with the school.</p>
+App as PG is our main mode of communication with all parents/ guardians.</p>
-<p>Please view the video <a href="https://www.youtube.com/watch?v=tW9jwyuovOo" rel="noopener noreferrer nofollow" target="_blank">here</a> for step-by-step
+<p>Please view the video <a href="https://www.youtube.com/watch?v=tW9jwyuovOo" rel="noopener noreferrer nofollow" target="_blank">here</a> for the step-by-step
-guide to install the PG App.&nbsp;</p>
+guide to install PG.&nbsp;</p>
 <h4>4.&nbsp;Class Allocation</h4>
-<p>Your child/ ward class allocation will be reflected on Parents Gateway
+<p>Your child/ ward class allocation will be reflected on PG by 27 December
-App by 27 December 2024.
+2024.
 Alternatively, students can also view their class allocation from the noticeboard placed outside school’s general office during the first day of school.</p>
 <p>Finally, if you have any additional queries, please contact the school’s
 general office at 6786 2668.
 We look forward to working with you closely in the best interests of your child/ ward as they embark on their Dunman